 - Nausea and vomiting

 Constant use of any substance could lead to the point where it becomes highly toxic to the body, much like a poison.
 This is also how the body reacts to too much use of trazodone.
-In an attempt to flush it out of the system, the body will try to reject any ingested object either through vomiting or diarrhea.
+To flush it out of the system, the body will try to reject any ingested object either through vomiting or diarrhea.

 Both conditions are usually accompanied by severe stomach pains or by nausea.

-Trazodone apparently also helps to counteract erectile dysfunction in some men, leading to a more regular use of it.
+Trazodone also helps to counteract erectile dysfunction in some men, leading to more regular use.
 Frequent use, however, could result in painful, abnormal erections that last for hours.
-Such prolonged erections could lead to permanent damage to the blood vessels in the penis.
+Such prolonged erections could permanently damage the blood vessels in the penis.